-Recently, I ran into a woman who told me that I was one of the strongest voices regarding women’s health in our community, and that I inspired her.
+Recently, I ran into a woman who told me that I was one of the strongest voices regarding the reproductive health of vagina owners in our community, and that I inspired her.
 This was such an encouraging moment for me, because it reminded me that people were listening.

 In fact, I was so moved by her kind words that I cried fat, happy tears in a public washroom.
 This also raised some concerns; it is an alarming representation of how so few women actually speak up about the difficult, messy, imperfect sides of womanhood.
+Further, how little we discuss the extreme difficulties folks in the trans community experience when searching for representation in the medical community.
 I couldn’t possibly be an inspiration by oversharing on social media.
-I know I’m not the only gal out here with endometriosis and PCOS, a couple IUD’s gone rogue and a tilty uterus.
+I know I’m not the only human out here with endometriosis and PCOS, a couple IUD’s gone rogue and a tilty uterus.
 I also know I’m not the sole survivor of a ruthless yeast infection or shitty period leakage story.

 While all of this seems like I’m blaming you – whoever you might be – for not baring all to the online word, I’m generally just frustrated with myself for not being any better at organizing my thoughts and experiences in a way that is helpful to my peers.
 I might be great at ranting endlessly, but writing doesn’t come easily to me.
 This blog is a place for me to get better at this, and to invite others to share their stories alongside mine.